Achievable logoAchievable logo

 Anaerobic metabolism

-However, glycolysis also serves as the endpoint for anaerobic metabolism, or fermentation.
-Fermentation starts with partial oxidation of glucose to pyruvate, with 2 net ATP produced per glucose.
-Then, pyruvate is converted into lactate (in animals), called lactic acid fermentation, or ethanol and carbon dioxide (in yeast), called alcohol fermentation, to regenerate NAD⁺.
+Glycolysis can also function as the endpoint for anaerobic metabolism, also called fermentation.
+Fermentation begins with the partial oxidation of glucose to pyruvate, producing 2 net ATP per glucose.
+Pyruvate is then converted to regenerate NAD⁺, which is required to keep glycolysis running:

-Carbohydrates stored as glycogen in animals or starch in plants can be rapidly mobilized via feeder pathways, providing additional glucose for glycolysis.
+Carbohydrates stored as glycogen in animals or starch in plants can be rapidly mobilized through feeder pathways, supplying additional glucose for glycolysis.

 Gluconeogenesis

-Gluconeogenesis is essentially the reverse process of glycolysis.
-It generates glucose from non-carbohydrate precursors such as lactate, amino acids, and glycerol.
-This pathway is vital during fasting or intense exercise, ensuring a continuous supply of glucose to critical tissues like the brain.
+Gluconeogenesis is essentially the reverse of glycolysis in overall direction: it generates glucose from non-carbohydrate precursors such as lactate, amino acids, and glycerol.
+This pathway is especially important during fasting or intense exercise, when certain tissues (such as the brain) require a steady glucose supply.

-The pathway begins with the conversion of pyruvate into oxaloacetate via pyruvate carboxylase, an enzyme that requires ATP and biotin as a cofactor.
+The pathway begins with the conversion of pyruvate to oxaloacetate by pyruvate carboxylase.
+This step requires ATP and uses biotin as a cofactor.
 Oxaloacetate is then decarboxylated and phosphorylated to form phosphoenolpyruvate (PEP) by phosphoenolpyruvate carboxykinase (PEPCK), using GTP as an energy source.

-Subsequent reactions reverse most of the glycolytic pathway through a series of enzyme-catalyzed steps until fructose-1,6-bisphosphate is formed.
-This intermediate is then hydrolyzed by fructose-1,6-bisphosphatase, a key regulatory enzyme in gluconeogenesis, which removes a phosphate group to yield fructose-6-phosphate.
+From there, subsequent reactions reverse most glycolytic steps through a series of enzyme-catalyzed reactions until fructose-1,6-bisphosphate is formed.
+This intermediate is then hydrolyzed by fructose-1,6-bisphosphatase, a key regulatory enzyme in gluconeogenesis.
+Hydrolysis removes a phosphate group to yield fructose-6-phosphate.

-The pathway continues until glucose-6-phosphate is generated, which is then dephosphorylated by glucose-6-phosphatase to produce free glucose that can be released into the bloodstream.
+The pathway continues until glucose-6-phosphate is produced.
+Glucose-6-phosphatase then dephosphorylates glucose-6-phosphate to generate free glucose, which can be released into the bloodstream.

-Gluconeogenesis is tightly regulated at both the transcriptional and allosteric levels, with hormones such as glucagon and cortisol upregulating the pathway during periods of low blood sugar, while insulin inhibits it when glucose is abundant.
+Gluconeogenesis is regulated at both the transcriptional and allosteric levels.
+Hormones such as glucagon and cortisol upregulate the pathway during low blood sugar, while insulin inhibits it when glucose is abundant.

 Glycolysis and gluconeogenesis intermediates and enzymes pathway diagram